 The Royal Institute for International Relations is an independent think-tank funded largely by the Belgian Ministry of Foreign Affairs, that produces scientific and practical knowledge on major international policy issues.

-CNRS Research Laboratory, France, brings together social scientists to study the evolution of individuals’ religious and convictional attitudes and the evolution of Church-State relations in the world and secularist regimes.
+The CNRS Laboratory, located in France, brings together social scientists to study the evolution of individuals’ religious and convictional attitudes, as well the evolution of Church-State relations in the world and secularist regimes.

-The main objective of the Centre is to bring together academics, the public, volunteer and non-governmental organizations, as well as to encourage expertise in the analysis of security issues in the Sumy region.
+The Centre aims to bring together academics, the public, volunteer and non-governmental organizations, and to encourage expertise in the analysis of security issues in the Sumy region.

-This Centre’s goal is to stimulate and strengthen Yaşar University’s involvement in EU education and research programs, and monitors the developments in this field.
+This Centre’s goal is to stimulate and strengthen Yaşar University’s involvement in the European Union education and research programs, and monitors the developments in this field.

-Through a network of public and private partnerships, The Institute for Strategic Dialogue (ISD) fights extremism and polarization through the promotion of civic culture in terms of freedom, openness and respect for the rights of others.
+Through a network of public and private partnerships, the ISD fights extremism and polarization through the promotion of civic culture in terms of freedom, openness and respect for the rights of others.

-“L’Institut national des hautes études de la sécurité et de la justice” (INHESJ) is a French public administrative institution, studying public policies in the field of security and justice, intelligence and economic security, or risk and crisis management.
+The INHESJ is a French public administrative institution, studying public policies in the field of security, justice, intelligence and economic security, as well as risk and crisis management.